agungTuanany/gatsby-bootcamp/src/blog-post/react.md

 date: "2019-05-07"
 ---

-This is an opening paragraph, explain wath is ReactJS.
+This is an opening paragraph, explain what is ReactJS.

 This is a second Paragraph, explain ReactJS environment.